-One of the hardest parts of sobriety is transitioning from an inpatient treatment center to an A.A. group.
+One of the hardest parts of sobriety is transitioning from an inpatient treatment in our center to an A.A. group.
 Inpatient facilities have a controlled environment and most of them conduct urine tests, so staying sober in treatment is easy.
 Staying sober outside is much more challenging.
 Many of us have stepped out of treatment and right back into the nearest bar.
 We told ourselves that our treatment was done.

 We’d stayed sober for weeks or even months.
 We’d have a drink to celebrate, and we wouldn’t get drunk because we thought we were cured.
 Of course, we were deceiving ourselves.

-Even if we stayed sober at first, going to our first A.A. meeting was intimidating, so we may have put it off.
+Even if we stayed sober at first, going to the first A.A. meeting was intimidating, so we may have put it off.
 What we have in common is that, sooner or later, we all decided we needed the support and fellowship of other fellow alcoholics to stay sober.

-Alcoholics Anonymous Treatment Center of Westerville works with local inpatient facilities to partner alcoholics with veteran A.A. members to ease their transition into our fellowship, through our Bridging the Gap/Temporary Contact Program.
+“Rowell Foster Children” works with local inpatient facilities to partner alcoholics with veteran A.A. members to ease their transition into our fellowship, through our Bridging the Gap/Temporary Contact Program.
 Your temporary contact will be an established member of your local A.A. group, and will take you to your first six meetings.

 During this time, they will introduce you to other group members, help you learn about our 12-Step Program, and introduce you to our core values like honesty and service.
 Your temporary contact is not the same as a social worker or probation officer.
 They won’t offer you a job, housing, money or clothing.
 Their role is simply to help you get comfortable with A.A. while you find a long-term sponsor.